 Note: the DMMM can be used to account for an entire enterprise, or it can be used to plan for an individual campaign or website.

 KPIs (Key Performance Indicators) are metrics that show you how you're doing as against your objectives.
 You'll be able to measure progress toward the goal and in your analytics reports, make recommendations for course corrections.

 "For each goal, sweat, and find the most hyper-relevant KPI," advises Kaushik.

 Vanity metrics are largely meaningless but often attract the inexperienced because they offer large numbers, or are easy to "goose" into the millions.
-Focus instead on metrics that indicate how well you are engaging, retaining, and converting customers and prospects.

 It's possible to have millions of video views and to fail at customer acquisition, sales, and revenue generation.
 There are plenty of free resources to get up to speed on digital analytics.
 (See the Related Resources section at the end of this post.)